 If you're tired of Angry Birds (who isn't?) but still enjoy the flick-and-break game mechanics, the allow me to turn your attention to a new game called Princess Punt.
 The name itself is very fitting for the game -- it's weird, quirky, and eye catching.
 It's more than just a kill-things-and-get-stars philosophy, too -- it also brings RPG action to the genre.
 The developer is calling it an action puzzle RPG, which I think is quite fitting.

 Making their first entry into the Android Market, the developers at Enfeel Inc. may have struck gold with Birzzle, a fast-paced puzzle game that offers familiar "match three," Bejeweled-style gameplay with a refreshing twist.

 While the game ostensibly relies on the tried-and-true premise of matching objects in a grid formation, Birzzle offers something a bit new - the player can drag and drop birds to create groups, but can only grab hold of those birds who are not blocked by others.
-This speeds up the gameplay considerably, and, along with a multitude of special blocks, keeps the game interesting and fun.

 One of the most basic and (relatively) inexpensive genres of games, hidden-object games ask the player to find, well, hidden objects in a given scenario.
 Generally this involves some level of problem-solving and combining objects to find the next clue.

 There are myriad hidden-object games developed for Android, but we've picked out five that we think are worth checking out.

 First up is Mystique, a hidden-object game that comes in three parts - only the first of which is free.